deepakgit-1/Prediction-of-Disease-Outbreaks/README.md

 User Interaction: Users input relevant health parameters for one of the three diseases.
 Prediction Model: The app loads a pre-trained machine learning model (stored as .sav files).
 Output: The model predicts whether the user is likely to have the disease, displaying a success message with the result.

+📄 License
+This project is licensed under the MIT License.
+Feel free to use and adapt for educational or personal use.